ANTOINE1128/MovieMagnet/README.md

 - cd my-project
-- npm install .
+- npm install.

 ### Usage
-make sure that you have node installed  in your local machine so that you can get access of using npm command.
+make sure that you have a node installed  in your local machine so that you can get access to using the npm command.

-After creating the cloning this repo,open it into vs code or your prefered IDE and then   open you terminal to  run this command npm start : this command will start webpack dev-server that will watch any change made in dist folder so that it can reflect to the browser without reflesh the page.
+After creating the cloning this repo, open it into vs code or your preferred IDE and then   open your terminal to  run this command npm start: this command will start the web-pack dev-server that will watch any change made in the dist folder so that it can reflect the browser without refreshing the page.